 Complex interest deductibility rules exist in instances where mixed use assets are held in companies, as well as additional quarantining rules.

 If you own mixed use assets, we recommend contacting us to discuss your options.

 If payments have been made to non-residents for services performed in New Zealand the non-resident withholding payment rules may apply.
 There are exemptions available in specific circumstances.
 Please contact us if you require further information.

 All employers with PAYE and ESCT of $50,000 or more per annum need to file employer information returns electronically within two days of payday.
 Payments continue to need to be made every month or twice a month depending on the size of the employer.

 Certain prepayments can be claimed as a tax deduction provided they are expensed for financial reporting purposes.
 Please contact us if you would like further details.

-The final instalment of 2020 provisional tax for 31 March balance date taxpayers is due for payment on 7 May 2020.
-Unlike the first and second instalments, if the standard uplift method has been used, use of money interest (UOMI) is charged on deemed underpayments of provisional tax with reference to actual residual income tax (RIT) only where actual RIT is greater than $60,000.
+The final instalment of 2021 provisional tax for 31 March balance date taxpayers is due for payment on 7 May 2021.
+If the standard uplift method has been used for the first and second instalments, and no estimate is lodged at any instalment, use of money interest (UOMI) is charged on deemed underpayments of provisional tax with reference to actual residual income tax (RIT) only where actual RIT is greater than $60,000.

-If actual RIT is less than $60,000 and the standard uplift method has been used, then no UOMI applies until the terminal tax due date (7 April 2021 in most cases).
+If actual RIT is less than $60,000 and the standard uplift method has been used and paid in all instalments, then no UOMI applies until the terminal tax due date (7 April 2022 in most cases).